Marie Tharp: Continental drift theory

-Tharp and Heezen published their first physiographic map of the North Atlantic in 1957.
+Because of the Cold War, the U.S. government forbade topographic seafloor maps to be published for fear that Soviet submarines could use them.
+To circumvent that restriction, Tharp and Heezen decided to draw their maps in a more realistic style, and published their first physiographic map of the North Atlantic in 1957.
 Tharp's name did not appear on any of the major papers on plate tectonics that Heezen and others published between 1959 and 1963.
 Tharp continued working with graduate student assistants to further map the extent of the central rift valley.
 Tharp demonstrated that the rift valley extended along with the Mid-Atlantic Ridge into the South Atlantic, and found a similar valley structure in the Indian Ocean, Arabian Sea, Red Sea, and Gulf of Aden, suggesting the presence of a global oceanic rift zone.
 Subsequently, in collaboration with the Austrian landscape painter Heinrich Berann, Tharp and Heezen realized their map of the entire ocean floor, which was published in 1977 by National Geographic under the title of The World Ocean Floor.
 Although Tharp was later recognized and credited for her work on the Mid-Atlantic Ridge, it was Heezen who, at the time in 1956, put out and received credit for the discovery that was made.

 Retirement and death

 After Heezen's death, Tharp continued to serve on the faculty of Columbia University until 1983, after which she operated a map-distribution business in South Nyack during her retirement.
 Tharp donated her map collection and notes to the Map and Geography Division of the Library of Congress in 1995.
-In 1997, Tharp received double honors from the Library of Congress, which named her one of the four greatest cartographers of the 20th century and included her work in an exhibit in the 100th-anniversary celebration of its Geography and Map Division.
 In 2001, Tharp was awarded the first annual Lamont–Doherty Heritage Award at her home institution for her life's work as a pioneer of oceanography.

 Tharp died of cancer in Nyack, New York, on August 23, 2006, at the age of 86.